200sc/selfPromotion/blog/content/posts/ai-security-apr-2026.md

 What does this mean for software?
-It means that large open source projects are still the best place to put your trust, and it also reveals a chink in the armor of Schrödinger's AI bubble: if it is true that LLMs can find security problems in exchange for nominal funds, and if persists that LLMs will produce large pieces of software by themselves with minimal or no human review, then the only programs that will be safe will be those which are not written by LLMs and which go through extensive human review.
+It means that large open source projects are still the best place to put your trust, and it also reveals a chink in the armor of Schrödinger's AI bubble: if it is true that LLMs can find security problems in exchange for nominal funds, and if it persists that LLMs will produce large pieces of software by themselves with minimal or no human review, then the only programs that will be safe will be those which are not written by LLMs and which go through extensive human review.
 And the best match for those